Protect the world’s peace. Donate to support Ukraine

 How many pages is The School of Life: An Emotional Education and when was it published?

-The School of Life: An Emotional Education has approximately 320 pages and was published in 2019.
-The book is a compelling read for those looking to improve their emotional well-being.
+The School of Life: An Emotional Education has approximately 256 pages and was published in 2019.
+This accessible length makes it a quick yet insightful read that provides valuable lessons on emotional awareness.

-How does The School of Life: An Emotional Education address emotional challenges?
+Who is the author of The School of Life: An Emotional Education?